Source code

 (Some(existing_value), &CustomDeclarationValue::Value(ref value)) => {

-// Don't bother overwriting an existing inherited value with
+// Don't bother overwriting an existing value with the same

 }